kiranbodipati/poem2reel/README.md

 pip install -r requirements.txt
 ```

+create a settings.py file in `app.py` directory with all your private API Keys and root directories of input/output folders.
+The sample can be found in settings.txt

 ### Streamlit App

 The Streamlit app contains the source for the final dashboard of the product.
 The files can be found in the `app` directory.